Brand Names: Lumigan

 - Where can I get more information (Lumigan)?

 What is bimatoprost ophthalmic (Lumigan)?

-Bimatoprost ophthalmic reduces pressure in the eye by increasing the amount of fluid that drains from the eye.
+Bimatoprost lowers pressure in the eye by increasing the amount of fluid that drains from the eye.

-Bimatoprost ophthalmic may also be used for other purposes not listed in this medication guide.
+Bimatoprost ophthalmic may also be used for purposes not listed in this medication guide.